raunakkk21/Computing-and-Networking/ComputingandNetworking.md

 - NetworkOS(NOS)-It is software that connects multiple devices and computers on the network and allows them to share resources on the network.
 - Real-time OS(Airline reservation systems, Heart pacemakers,anything that needs immediate reponse)
 - Mobile OS(Android,GrapheneOS,Window phone,etc)
+##### Dual boot
+Dual booting is a way to install and run two or more different operating systems (OS) on a single computer.

 ### Host
 Bare metal- Server with no OS